kaito1410/AutoDD_Rev2/README.md

 Code - Ticker Name

+24H Total - Score of the ticker from the last XX hours.
+By default, this column shows the score from the last 24 hours.
+If you change the interval for example --interval 48, then this show score of the tickers for the last 48 hours

-Score - Score of the ticker from the last X hours.
-By default, Recent shows the score from the last 24 hours.
-If you change the interval for example --interval 48, then recent show data from 48 hours ago
+Recent - Score of the ticker from the recent half of the interval.
+By default, Recent shows the score from the last 12 hours.
+If you change the interval for example --interval 48, then recent show data from the last 24 hours

-Previous - Score of the ticker from the last X - 2X hour period.
+Prev - Score of the ticker from the last X - 2X hour period.
 By default, Prev shows the score from the last 24-48 hour period.
 If you change the interval for example --interval 48, then recent show data from the 48-96 hour period

-ScoreChange% - Shows increase or decrease in percentage in amount of chatter/discussions about this ticker.
-N/A means that there was no discussion in the previous interval period.
+Change - Shows increase or decrease in the score of the ticker.
+A positive number means that there was more discussion recently than the previous interval period.

-Rockets - Number of Rocket Emojis
+Rockets - Number of Rocket Emojis on the submission

 Price - Current stock price